-APHIS previously assessed the weed risk potentials of herbicide resistant and non-herbicide resistant types of creeping bentgrass, using PPQ's weed risk assessment guidelines, as a result of a petition requesting that the Agency list herbicide-resistant creeping bentgrass in its Federal noxious weed regulations.
+APHIS previously assessed the weed risk potentials of herbicide resistant and non-herbicide resistant types of creeping bentgrass, using APHIS' weed risk assessment guidelines, as a result of a petition from the Center for Food Safety requesting that the Agency list herbicide-resistant creeping bentgrass in its Federal noxious weed regulations.
 The results of the assessment found the two types of creeping bentgrass to be the same in terms of weed risk potential (USDA-APHIS-PPQ, 2014).
 As a result, APHIS did not add glyphosate-resistant creeping bentgrass to the Federal list of noxious weeds.